 I always like to go into a store and let the salesperson be my backpack size guide.
 They’ll measure you, help you buckle up and even give you some weighted bean bags to put in your pack and make sure it’s still comfortable after a few minutes.

-It’s also important to note that, fit and capacity is not always correlated.
+It’s also important to note that, fit and capacity are not always correlated.
 It’s possible to buy a large capacity backpack size even if you are petite and need a small frame backpack.

 How to Choose Your Perfect Backpack Size?